ibotty/openshift-letsencrypt/Readme.md

 # Automatic Certificates for Openshift Routes

 It will manage all `route`s with (by default) `butter.sh/letsencrypt-managed=yes` labels in the project/namespace, it's deployed in.
-Certificates will be stored in secrets starting with `letsencrypt-`.

 ## Limitations